 - Can be stressful.
-If you have a slower learning style and prefer to move through a program one slow step at a time, a bootcamp might not be right.
+If you have a slower learning style and prefer to move through a program one slow step at a time, a bootcamp might not be right for you.
 Even part-time bootcamps will require you to stay on top of your classes and projects over a fixed period, which can lead to a stressful experience if you’re not used to it.

 - Limited depth.
 In-person and online bootcamps were created to get you job ready quickly.
-This means that they sacrifice depth for brevity, which means that while you will be equipped with in demand skills, you will not graduate with deep knowledge of the theory that is usually covered in a four-year degree program.
+They sacrifice depth for brevity, which means that while you will be equipped with in-demand skills, you will not graduate with deep knowledge of the theory that is usually covered in a four-year degree program.